Oisota/theo-lang/doc/design.md

 l1.add(4)
 l1.add(5)
 ```
+Having literal notation for data structures complicates the grammar needing special cases for various data
+structures.
+It also adds mental tax having to remember what each symbol means.
+Would also need to overload the curly brackets to mean several different things: (blocks, dicts, sets).
+Probably best to leave them out to make things more regular.

 This could most likely be added later and we shouldn't worry about this for the initial implementation.